 For continued support with a budget-friendly price tag, move through The Healthy Dancer® Survival Guide, a series of downloadable ebooks.
 Choose from a variety of versions, including:

 To take it a step further, consider online training courses for dancers.
 One-on-one coaching is also offered through The Healthy Dancer® Elite Program.
-Group coaching through The Healthy Dancer® Summer Intensive offers an ongoing community with professional masterclasses and more.
+Group coaching through The Healthy Dancer® Summer Intensive and The Healthy Dancer® Winter Intensive offer an ongoing community with professional masterclasses and more.

 Because Rachel was a serious dancer, she brings a wealth of knowledge from the ballet world combined with diet and nutrition that other dietitians cannot.
 She is a dietitian, not a nutritionist; there is a difference.
 Rachel is incredibly knowledgeable in her field.
 She was also able to establish a connection with my daughter early on and is very easy to work with.Meg S, mom to a Pre-Professional dancer